Micky71/cplx_root/README.md

 # cplx_root
-Shows complex numbers with rational exponent
+Shows real exponentials of a complex number